jackpopp/bundler/README.md

 }
 ```

-We've now got our inital AST which we can traverse it to find all the `require` function calls, we'll process these in order to bundle all the modules and we'll need to do this recruively for all modules that are resolved.
+We've now got our inital AST which we can traverse to find all the `require` function calls, we'll process these in order to bundle all the modules and we'll need to do this recruively for all modules that are resolved.

 ### Visiting nodes

-Lets take a look at the AST in order to get a better idea of how its structured and how we'll traverse it.
+Lets take a look at an AST in order to get a better idea of how it's structured and how we'll traverse it.
 We can use https://astexplorer.net/ to see a visualisation of the the source as an AST, we can open and close the different nodes and view all the different properties that different nodes contain.

-For supporting the common JS require hook we will need to visit the **CallExpression** node, since this expression denotes when a function is called.
+For supporting the common JS require call we will need to visit the **CallExpression** node, since this expression denotes when a function is called.
 An example of this would be:

 ```javascript